ChaosAIs/DocumentsToMarkdown/README.md

 # Document to Markdown Converter

-A powerful, modular Python application that converts various document types to Markdown format with AI-driven image extraction and automatic section numbering.
+A powerful, modular Python application that converts various document types to Markdown format with AI-driven image extraction and processing.

 ## Supported Formats